 Scott only began painting big game wildlife and landscapes in oil in 2013 and it was not until the late summer of 2014 that he began to dedicate more time painting.
 His style, like his sculptures is impressionistic with a painterly flare.
 His paintings depict the great landscapes and big game which encompass the mountain west.
 He makes annual treks into the backcountry with his camera, sketch pad and portable easel to gather as much study information as possible.
 These studies will help in the development of a finished painting.
 In the summer of 2015, Scott attended a painting workshop in Victor Idaho with Scott Christensen.

 Scott's art has been shown in galleries in Jackson Wyoming, Cody Wyoming and Bozeman Montana dating back to 2004.
 Although sculpting for a relatively short time, Scott's works are receiving very high reviews from collectors and peers in the fine art community.
-Beginning in the fall of 2015, Scott will manage this online gallery and participate in art shows throughout the west.
+Scott currently manages his online gallery and participates in art shows throughout the west.
 All available works can be purchase through this website.

 He does his research of big game and landscapes throughout the Black Hills, and in Wyoming, Montana and Colorado.
 My ultimate goal is to remind people of the wildlife and surrounding landscapes they have seen and at the same time provide a work of art that they will enjoy for years to come.